lonetwin/lonetwin.github.io/2014/12/09/interview_cake.rst

 A while ago I discovered `Interview Cake`_ via a `Hacker News`_ post and I'm so glad to have found it.

-I'd recommend it to anyone who feels like they are at a disadvantage as programmers because somehow, along the way, they skipped having to learn *Algorithms and Data Stuctures* and now the subject just seems way too intimidating.
+I recommend it to anyone who feels like they are at a disadvantage as programmers because somehow, along the way, they skipped having to learn *Algorithms and Data Stuctures* and now the subject just seems way too intimidating.

-I felt that way for the longest time and I've always regretted not having a *^formal computer science^* background and have tried numerous times to formally study *Algorithrms and Data Stuctures* from books, videos and other online resources.
-I often felt handicapped as a programmer for not having learned them in a proper structured manner.
+I felt that way for the longest time and I've always regretted not having a *^formal computer science^* background.
+I have tried numerous times to formally study *Algorithrms and Data Stuctures* from books, videos and other online resources but I often felt handicapped as a programmer for not ever completing the books or videos lectures ...etc

-And although, over time I did pick up enough of comp-sci'y knowledge to reason about code and speak intelligently (or sometimes even fake convincingly) about design, I've always tended to linger on the shores of the subject, testily getting my feet wet, never diving deep.
+And although, over time I did pick up enough of comp-sci'y knowledge to reason about code and speak intelligently about design, (or sometimes even fake convincingly about those ;-) ), I've always tended to linger on the shores of the subject, testily getting my feet wet, never diving deep.

 This was primarily because invariably all books that I came across started off being way too technical without a whole lot of practical or motivating pretext